MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 ### Non-security updates for Monthly Enterprise Channel
 If needed, non-security updates for Monthly Enterprise Channel are provided on the second Tuesday of the month.
 Non-security updates provide fixes for known issues and provide stability or performance improvements for Office.

-If there's a critical issue that needs to be fixed sooner, such as one related to data loss, we'll provide an updated release with the fix, instead of waiting for the next scheduled monthly update.
+When a critical issue, like one related to data loss, requires immediate resolution, we provide an updated release with the fix before the next scheduled monthly update.

 Non-security updates are cumulative.
 The most current release of Monthly Enterprise Channel includes the non-security updates from previous releases of Monthly Enterprise Channel.

 Separate downloads of just non-security updates for Monthly Enterprise Channel aren’t available.
 Also, new non-security updates aren’t provided for versions of Monthly Enterprise Channel that are no longer supported.

 For a list of non-security updates included in a given release of Monthly Enterprise Channel, see [Release notes for Microsoft 365 Apps releases](/officeupdates/release-notes-microsoft365-apps#release-notes-for-microsoft-365-apps-releases).
 They're listed as “Resolved issues.”

+### Copilot updates for Monthly Enterprise Channel
+To ensure a seamless experience with Copilot's rapidly evolving AI capabilities, updates could be introduced to Monthly Enterprise Channel ahead of the usual timeline.
+This proactive approach is all about enhancing the quality of Copilot features within Microsoft 365.
+For consistent quality, these updates are deployed only after a full rollout in Current Channel.
+Updates deployed to Monthly Enterprise Channel in this manner are documented like any other update in the release notes.

 ### Support duration for Monthly Enterprise Channel
 Any given version of Monthly Enterprise Channel is supported for two months.
 For example, the version of Monthly Enterprise Channel that is released on the second Tuesday of August is supported until the second Tuesday of October.